 (Have a child come up to the front and select one of the Gospel Standards.
 Help the child to read the Gospel Standard on the printed page to the class.
 Next, discuss the Gospel Standard briefly.
 Then play the Hot/Cold singing game with the Gospel Standard Object - (have one child step out of the room and hide the Gospel Standard Object in the room.
 Invite the child back in and then have the rest of the children sing loud as the child gets close to the hidden object or sing more softly when they are far away from it).
 Repeat this for each Gospel Standard)

 *Gospel Standard: “I will only read and watch things that are pleasing to Heavenly Father.”

 Have a child remove the standard off the board and read and discuss.
 What kinds of things can we read and watch that are pleasing to Heavenly Father? (watching worthy TV programs that invite the spirit and reading scriptures, Feasting upon the word of God will help us not be spiritually hungry on our journey, reading church books and magazines and other good appropriate books that uplift us.)

 So.
-Let’s find all the things to pack our suitcase and prepare to go the temple and be married.
-If we read and watch good things in our youth, it will be easier to continue doing so when we are married.
+Let’s find all the things to pack our suitcase and prepare to go the temple.
+If we read and watch good things in our youth, it will be easier to continue doing so when we are adults.